 - Install H-Sphere software to the new box as instructed in the

 - In your admin control panel, select Add P.Server in the E.Manager menu.

 - Click Add Physical Server at the bottom of the page that appears.

-- Enter the name of the physical server, its IP and associated net mask:
+- On the next page, enter the name of the physical server, its IP and associated

 Don't enter IP2 and Mask2, they are not implemented for Linux and for Windows.

-- Go to E.Manager -> Servers -> P.Servers to see the newly added
+- Select Add P.Server in the E.Manager menu to see the newly added

 server in the list of all physical servers in the system.